Also known as: tuck invert, ring tuck invert, negative tuck invert, rings tuck invert, skin-the-cat negative

 What is Negative Skin the Cat to Tuck Invert Hold?

-Negative Skin the Cat to Tuck Invert Hold is a medium-level rings exercise where you perform a controlled negative through a skin-the-cat path and finish in a tucked invert hold.
-It targets the core, shoulders, lats and upper back while emphasizing scapular control and straight arms for stability.
+Negative Skin the Cat to Tuck Invert Hold is a rings-based calisthenics move that lowers you through a controlled skin-the-cat and finishes in a tucked invert hold.
+It primarily targets the core, shoulders, lats and upper back, and is classed as medium difficulty requiring shoulder stability and straight-arm control.

 How to Do Negative Skin the Cat to Tuck Invert Hold